 Holly Janell Jones

-Asst Professor, CON College of Nursing
+Asst Professor, CON AD for Nursing Research

 232 Procter Hall

 Dr. Jones' research interests include: Perceived Stress, Women's Health, Midlife Women's Issues, Stress-Reduction, Aging, Symptom Experience, and Long-Term Health Outcomes.
 Her research uses mixed-methods to understand the unique stressors affecting midlife women and the effects of chronic stress on long-term health outcomes and aging.
-Dr. Jones is interested in the clinical expression of stress as demonstrated by physiological and genomic biomarkers and symptom experience.
+Dr. Jones is interested in the clinical expression of stress as demonstrated by physiological and biological biomarkers and symptom experience.

 Donna Zell shambley-ebron